Federal workers return to the office — but not the one they left | CBC News

 Federal workers return to the office — but not the one they left

-Public servants returning to the office after several years working from home are adjusting to a new emphasis: shared work spaces, rather than a cubicle to call their own.
+Federal public servants returning to the office after years working from home are adjusting to a new emphasis: shared work spaces, rather than a cubicle to call their own.

-The hybrid model rolling out in the federal public service is shifting tens of thousands of employees back to in-person work a few days a week, and with it comes a host of complications, from making sure they have the right technical hookups to organizing schedules so team members can truly be face-to-face.
+This hybrid work model is shifting tens of thousands of employees back to in-person work a few days a week.
+With it comes a host of complications, from making sure they have the right technical hookups to organizing schedules so team members can truly be face-to-face.

 Unions have pointed to "chaos," saying there aren't enough desks and that some employees have even worked on the floor.

-But while the federal government went on a hiring spree during the pandemic — the head count in core departments grew by 17,600 from 2019 to 2022 in the national capital region alone — the change in office style isn't due to a lack of space but rather a rethink that was already in motion.
+But while the federal government went on a hiring spree during the pandemic — core departments grew by 17,600 people from 2019 to 2022 in the capital region alone — the change in office style isn't due to a lack of space but rather a rethink that was already in motion.

 "The pandemic has really just accelerated that," said Stéphan Déry, the assistant deputy minister at Public Services and Procurement Canada in charge of office needs and real estate across the country.